loot/loot/README.md

 The archive packaging script requires [Git](https://git-scm.com/), and on Windows it also requires [7-Zip](https://www.7-zip.org/), while on Linux it requires `tar` and `xz`.
 It can be run using `python scripts/archive.py`, and creates an archive for LOOT in the `build` folder.
 The archives are named as described in the Downloads section above.

 The archive packaging script calls `windeployqt.exe` when run on Windows: it must be accessible from your `PATH`.

+If creating an archive for a cross-compiled build targeting Windows, pass `--target windows` to `archive.py`.